Dimonoy/jupyter-lab-themes/.ipynb_checkpoints/README-checkpoint.md

 ![](example_screenshot.png)

-- to use, I would recommend copying the entire block of code from the `index.css` file above and pasting it under your own index.css file, and comment out what's originally there, in case anything breaks, or if you like totally hate it
+- to use, I would recommend copying the entire block of code from the [`index.css`](https://github.com/atisor73/jupyter-lab-dark-themes/blob/master/index.css) file above and pasting it under your own index.css file, and comment out what's originally there, in case anything breaks, or if you like totally hate it

 - after saving the file, there's no need to rebuild jupyter lab, just refreshing localhost:xxxx worked for me (and changing: Settings &rarr; JupyterLabTheme &rarr; JupyterLab Dark)

 - to make any further modifications, very little html knowledge is needed; the structure of rgb and hex formatting is fairly straightforward (although some of the variable names are a bit ambiguous)

-- bulk of changes were made in
+- bulk of changes of were made under the following sections:
     - / * Code mirror specific styles * /
     - / * Cell specific styles * /
     - / * Layout * /
     - / * Borders * /

 - I used the default Digital Color Meter app on macOS to extract desired values from pixels on my screen, but there are plenty of other palette-selecting software / websites out there